maroontress/StyleChecker/doc/rules/NoSpaceAfterSemicolon.md

 ## Description

-In most cases, semicolons are followed by the end of the line (EOL).
-If exceptionally semicolons is followed by other than EOL (e.g. an expression in a `for` statement, a comment, and so on), they must be followed by a space.
+In most cases, a semicolon is followed by the end of the line (EOL).
+If exceptionally a semicolon is followed by other than EOL (e.g. an expression in a `for` statement, a comment, and so on), it must be followed by a space.

-However, in the style like infinite `for` loops as follows, semicolons may not be followed by a space.
+However, in the style like _infinite `for` loops_, semicolons may not be followed by a space, as follows:

 ```csharp
 for (;;)